aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 title: Updating and Removing a Field in Python
 articleTitle: Updating and Removing a Field
 linktitle: Updating and Removing a Field
-description: "Update fields in a document in different ways and using different option.
-Learn more."
+description: "Update fields in a document in different ways and using different option in Python."
 type: docs
 weight: 30
 url: /python-net/updating-and-removing-a-field/